Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 needs thread safe versions of these too.
 They exist, in the form of `Arc<T>` and `Mutex<T>`/`RWLock<T>`

 Note that the non-threadsafe types _cannot_ be sent between threads, and this is checked at compile time.
-I'll touch on how this is done later in this post.
+I'll touch on how this is done in a later blog post.

 There are many useful containers for concurrent programming in the [sync][sync] module, but I'm only going to cover the major ones.